mesmacosta/google-datacatalog-connectors-profiler/postgresql/metadata_generator/README.md

 # postgresql-metadata-generator

-To test some PostgreSQL capabilities, itâ€™s good to have a good number of tables with different complex column types.
+To test some PostgreSQL capabilities, it's good to have a good number of tables with different complex column types.
 This script generates random metadata for PostgreSQL.

 ## Activate your virtualenv if it's not up
 ```bash